vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 The Jiṭhānī Temple . . . . . . . . . . . . . . . . . . .
 260

-13 Somaśarman, Somavam

-. śa and Somasiddhānta
+13 Somaśarman, Somavaṁśa and Somasiddhānta

 A Pāśupata tradition in seventh-century Dakṣiṇa Kosala